-Students may test out of a course by taking a formal challenge examination for credit.
+Students may test out of certain course by taking a formal challenge examination for credit.
 If a student is enrolled in the course, the challenge exam must be taken within five days of when the class starts.
 Students do not need to be enrolled in a course in order to take the challenge exam and may take the exam any time it is offered by the division.
 The challenge exam may be a written, oral, performance-based or practical test, interview, or any combination of the above.
-A fee of $50 per class for one or two credits and $100 per class for three or more credits is charged for each examination.
+A fee of $50 per course is charged for each examination.

 If a student successfully passes the examination, the grade of CR* (credit) will be shown on the student's transcript, but it will not be used to calculate the GPA.
 If a student passes the exam, it is the student's responsibility to officially drop the course.
 The student may be eligible for a program/material fee refund/deduction based on the college refund policy.

 If a student does not pass the exam, he or she may repeat the exam in a year.
-Consult http://www.westerntc.edu/transfer/challengeexam.aspx to learn what courses may be challenged.
-Contact the division offices for more information or to schedule a challenge exam.
+Consult https://www.westerntc.edu/institutional-challenge-exams to learn what courses may be challenged.
+Contact the Credit for Prior Learning Specialist for more information or to schedule a challenge exam.

 Advanced Placement Exams

-The General Studies Division at Western will accept satisfactory Advanced Placement Exam scores and award advanced standing credit for several courses.
-Students should consult http://www.westerntc.edu/transfer/advancedplacement.aspx to learn what AP Exams and acceptable scores may be submitted for advanced standing.
+Advanced Placement (AP) courses are administered through local high schools, and the exams are created by an outside testing agency, CollegeBoard.
+Students should consult https://www.westerntc.edu/standardized-exams to learn what AP Exams and acceptable scores may be submitted for advanced standing.

 College-Level Examination Program® or CLEP

 Students may receive advanced placement for skills they have acquired through life and work experiences, including the military.
 The college will evaluate work experience upon request to determine how it might apply to the requirements of the student's program.
-Because each division has different guidelines for presenting work for evaluation, students should contact the Registrar's Office, in the Welcome Center, to be directed to the appropriate division office or visit http://www.westerntc.edu/transfer/workexperience.aspx for details.
+Because each course has different guidelines for presenting work for evaluation, students should contact the Credit for Prior Learning Specialist.
+A fee is charged for each examination.